All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound (tirzepatide for weight management) may offer the largest potential benefit for knee OA of any medication in its class, primarily because of the magnitude of weight loss it achieves. what is Zepbound

 Maximum mechanical offloading: No other approved medication produces weight loss approaching 22.5 percent.
-For patients with severe obesity (BMI 40+) and knee OA, this degree of weight loss can be transformative, moving patients from being ineligible for knee replacement to being viable surgical candidates, or from needing surgery to being able to manage conservatively.
+For patients with severe obesity (BMI 40+) and knee OA, this degree of weight loss can be significant, moving patients from being ineligible for knee replacement to being viable surgical candidates, or from needing surgery to being able to manage conservatively.

 Dual receptor anti-inflammatory effects: The GIP receptor component may offer additional anti-inflammatory benefits.
 GIP signaling has been shown to promote anti-inflammatory macrophage polarization (M2 phenotype) in preclinical models, which could reduce the immune-driven inflammation in OA synovium.

-Comprehensive metabolic reset: The 60 percent improvement in HOMA-IR (insulin resistance) seen in SURMOUNT-1 represents a near-normalization of insulin signaling for many patients.
+thorough metabolic reset: The 60 percent improvement in HOMA-IR (insulin resistance) seen in SURMOUNT-1 represents a near-normalization of insulin signaling for many patients.
 Since insulin resistance impairs chondrocyte metabolism and promotes AGE accumulation even in non-diabetic obese patients, restoring insulin sensitivity may protect cartilage at the cellular level.

 Visceral fat elimination: Visceral fat is the most metabolically active and inflammatory fat depot.
 Its dramatic reduction with Zepbound (estimated 30 to 40 percent) removes a major source of the adipokines that damage joints throughout the body.